marmightygood/Blog-Pages/table_storage_output_binding.md

      }
 ```

-Associate your array with the output binding
+Associate your array with the output binding:
 ```powershell
 Push-OutputBinding -Name outputTable -Value $outputArray
 ```